 Managing your workload

 To avoid work-related stress and other related conditions it is important to effectively manage your workload.
 This is best done through honest and clear communication with your line manager, but can also form part of your Personal Development Review meetings.
 The University People and Organisational Development website also has a dedicated set of courses tailored to workload management that are available free to employees.

 RDM supports a culture that is inclusive and supportive of all members, including those with caring responsibilities and those who work flexibly for other reasons.
 We are proud to be a family friendly department, and are committed to creating a working environment that offers opportunities for working parents/carers to achieve their professional goals and develop their careers without having a detrimental effect on family life.
-To support this, we have a range of family friendly policies and practices including maternity, paternity and adoption leave, shared parental leave and unpaid parental leave, flexible/part-time working and scheduling meetings within core hours (9.30 a.m. -2.30 p.m.).
+To support this, we have a range of family friendly policies and practices including maternity, paternity and adoption leave, shared parental leave and unpaid parental leave, flexible/part-time working and strongly encouraging scheduling meetings within core hours (9.30 a.m. -2.30 p.m.).
 Many of our staff work flexibly, with arrangements managed informally or formally.

 Help and Support